 Foam Rolling Myofascial Release and Why You Need It

-As an ISFTA Foam Roller Specialist, I can incorporate foam rolling into your personal training program (general fitness, proper posture or sports specific for soccer, hiking, rowing/kayaking, skiing/boarding for downhill or cross-country, swimming, tennis/racquetball, softball, basketball, boxing/mixed martial arts, cycling, golf, running/jogging, etc).
+As an ISFTA Foam Roller Specialist, I can incorporate foam rolling into your personal training program.
+They might be geared at general fitness, proper posture, or sports specific.

 When Should You Foam Roll?